codev7/moon/README.md

 s.Endpoint("/user/:id/:action", API_POST, NewUserEndpoint)
 ```

-Could be reached at http://localhost/user/1/new
+Could be reached at http://localhost/api/user/1/new

 Note that API_GET, API_POST, and API_BOTH are bit masked in order to determine allowed methods for the router.

-# this framework sucks
+# todo

-Sorry.
-It's meant for rapid prototyping.
-If you want more flexibility check out the Gin framework.
+- live reloading
+- client config module